-Fashion consumer behaviour is complex and fascinating
+Fashion consumer psychology is complex and fascinating

 Consumer psychology is the scientific study of the influence of thoughts, beliefs, feelings and perceptions on consumer behaviour (selecting, purchasing, using and disposing of products, services, ideas or experiences) to satisfy needs and desires, at individual, group, organisation or community level.